Vibrational Polaritons with Broken In-Plane Translational Symmetry: Numerical details

 \section{Numerical details}

 To begin with, the cavity mirror plane was assumed to be 1D (along the $x$-axis).
 For an efficient description of the molecules, along the cavity mirror plane, periodic boundary conditions with a cell length of $L_x$ were applied.
-In each periodic cell, $N^{\rm grid}$ evenly distributed molecules (i.e., harmonic oscillators) along the $x$-axis (from $x = 0$ to $L_x$) were used to represent the molecular distribution.
-The density inhomogeneity of molecules was represented by a distribution of different light-matter coupling strengths for each site: $g(x) = g_0 \sqrt{\bar{\rho}(x)}$.
-A larger coupling strength at location $x$ indicates a larger molecular density distribution (or an increase in the thickness of the molecular layer) at the in-plane location $x$.
-Due to the use of periodic boundary conditions along the cavity mirror plane, the in-plane wave vector of each cavity mode became discrete: $\kp = \frac{2\pi l}{L_x}$, where $l = 1, 2, \cdots, l_x^{\rm max}$ and $l_x^{\rm max}$ denotes the maximal number of the in-plane cavity modes included in the calculation.
-The corresponding cavity frequency for each cavity mode was represented as $\omega_{\rm c}(\kp) = \sqrt{\omega_{\perp}^2 + \omega_{\parallel}^2}$, where $\omega_{\perp}$ denotes the fundamental cavity mode at zero in-plane angle and $\omega_{\parallel} \equiv c\kp$.
+In each periodic cell, the molecular distribution was modeled by $N^{\rm grid}$ evenly distributed molecules (i.e., harmonic oscillators) along the $x$-axis ranging from $x = 0$ to $L_x$.
+The density inhomogeneity of molecules was represented by a site-dependent light-matter coupling strength: $g(x) = g_0 \sqrt{\bar{\rho}(x)}$.
+A larger coupling strength at location $x$ indicates a larger molecular density distribution (or an increase in the thickness of the molecular layer) at this point.
+Due to the use of periodic boundary conditions along the cavity mirror plane, the in-plane wave vector of each cavity mode became discrete: $\kp = \frac{2\pi l}{L_x}$, where $l = \pm1, \pm2, \cdots, \pml_x^{\rm max}$ and $l_x^{\rm max}$ denotes the maximal quantum number of the in-plane cavity modes included in the calculation.
+The corresponding frequency of each cavity mode was calculated as $\omega_{\rm c}(\kp) = \sqrt{\omega_{\perp}^2 + \omega_{\parallel}^2}$, where $\omega_{\perp}$ denotes the fundamental cavity mode at zero in-plane angle and $\omega_{\parallel} \equiv c|\kp|$.